 Our Tour of Dublin Castle

-Given that the difference is only €2, I chose the guided tour and I really enjoyed it.
+Given that the difference is only €2, I chose the Dublin Castle guided tour and I really enjoyed it.
 Our tour guide was entertaining and shared many interesting facts.
-The tour started with the medieval undercroft and a mini Dublin history lesson.
+Our Dublin Castle tour started with the medieval undercroft and a mini Dublin history lesson.
 The Medieval Undercroft is the ruins of the original castle that are under the administration building.
 They created a nice stairway and walkways so you can get close to the history without damaging it.
 You can even see a bit of the Dublin city walls and the River Poddle that flows under the city.

 In the crypt of the Chapel Royal, there is the Revenue Museum which offers insights into the history of taxes Ireland.
 Unfortunately, the Revenue Museum was not part of the guided tour, and we didn’t have time to go back and visit it.
 Admission to the Revenue Museum is free.

 Lastly, we saw the State Apartments.
 The State Apartments were opulent and what you would expect a castle to look like.
-We saw plenty of gold, impressive chandeliers, and a grand staircase.
-The artwork was also impressive.
+The Dublin Castle interior rooms were filled with plenty of gold and impressive chandeliers.
+The grand staircase and artwork we saw were also impressive.

 We ended the tour in St. Patrick’s Hall, which is the largest room in the state apartments.
 Parliament used to meet in this room, but now it is used for inaugurations and other stately functions.
 You can just sense the importance of the room when you enter, plus there are some pretty impressive paintings.